 - Folder: In this context, "folders" refers to the actual docs site folder structure (those folders and files in the

 - Sidebar: On public-facing docs, the sidebar is what is visible on the left hand side, showing the structure of that category of docs.
-The sidebar and index view are both determined by the structure set in the nav file.
+The sidebar structure is determined by the structure set in the nav file.

 The actual docs folder structure (the folders and mdx files in the

 content folder) is entirely separate from the docs site structure in the sidebar.
-The displayed structure of the docs site is determined solely by the nav files (the yaml-format files in the
+The displayed structure seen in the sidebar is determined solely by the nav files (the yaml-format files in the

 It's important to understand the above point.
-The divergence of the docs folder structure and the displayed docs site structure is necessary: we need a way to control the displayed site structure, which is used for the sidebar and auto-index pages, without requiring us to keep the folder structure and folder names and doc file names completely parallel and matching.
-Because these two things are so separate, it means we have some fairly complex behind-the-scenes logic to get them to work together.
-And this means that there can be fairly unintuitive aspects of how that logic works.
+The divergence of the docs folder structure and the displayed docs site structure is necessary: we need a way to control the structure displayed in the sidebar without requiring us to keep the folder structure and folder names and doc file names completely equivalent.
+Because these two things are separate, this can mean that there can be some unintuitive aspects of how that logic works.